Utah Deaf History and Culture

 in the Western State Basketball Classic Tournament

 In the late 1970s and early 1980s, a small number of USD basketball players from the Total Communication Division were able to compete in the Western State Basketball Classic (WSBC), a basketball tournament for teams with Deaf players.
 California School for the Deaf-Riverside, California School for the Deaf-Fremont, Oregon School for the Deaf, Washington School for the Deaf, Arizona School for the Deaf and the Blind, and Phoenix Day School for the Deaf were usually among the eight teams.
 Participants in the past were Idaho School for the Deaf and the Blind, Marlton School, a Los Angeles-based program for Deaf students, Colorado School for the Deaf and the Blind, and New Mexico School for the Deaf.
-The competition was hosted by each school in turn.
+Each school hosted the competition in turn.

-The tournament provided an opportunity for USD basketball teams to interact with their peers from several state schools for the deaf before, during, and after games.
+The tournament allowed USD basketball teams to interact with their peers from several state schools for the deaf before, during, and after games.
 Not only were there basketball games between the eight boys' and eight girls' teams, as well as competition between the cheering teams from the participating schools, but WSBC also provided social events for the participants.
 Meetings with the superintendents of the eight schools (who tended to show up) and the athletic directors of the institutions were also held.
-Fans from the Deaf community flocked to watch the games.
-Every year, students from the schools look forward to competing against their peers while communicating in American Sign Language, which is their natural language.
+In addition, fans from the Deaf community flocked to watch the games.
+Every year, deaf school students look forward to competing against their peers while communicating in American Sign Language, their natural language.

 The Impact of Mainstreaming on